World in Motion: Recording

-John Barnes rap
+John Barnes' rap

 A rap is performed by England player John Barnes towards the end of the track.
-The song wasn't originally going to feature a rap, it was the brainchild of Keith Allen after he had been recruited to help inject some humour into the song in case of poor reception.
+The song was not originally going to feature a rap; it was the brainchild of Keith Allen after he had been recruited to help inject some humour into the song in case of poor reception.

 The rap verse has been described as the most memorable part of the original song.
-According to BBC News entertainment reporter Chris Leggett, Barnes's 1990 effort was the first time a footballer had managed a respectable performance in a World Cup song, all previous efforts having marked by out of tune recordings and mimed performances on the likes of Top of the Pops.
+According to BBC News entertainment reporter Chris Leggett, Barnes's 1990 effort was the first time a footballer had managed a respectable performance in a World Cup song, all previous efforts having been marked by out-of-tune recordings and mimed performances on the likes of Top of the Pops.
 Writers such as Tom McGowan have claimed "even England fans who weren't alive in 1990" know the lyrics.
-Barnes has gone on to perform the rap for fans on occasion.

 "The B-Side"

 The single's B-side, an early version of the A-side, was titled "The B-Side", extending the football theme of the release.
 It was produced by former Swans member Roli Mosimann.
 Besides a different arrangement and some different lyrics, this version lacks the commentary samples and squad vocals, with Keith Allen's "naff football chants and JB impersonation" (as credited on the sleeve) in their place.